How to Make Homemade Marshmallows

 Homemade marshmallows in a cup of hot chocolate.

-• Vegan Marshmallows: Replace gelatin with agar-agar and adjust the water ratio.
+For vegan marshmallows replace gelatin with agar-agar and adjust the water ratio.

-Homemade marshmallows with sprinkles.
+White fluffy homemade marshmallows topped with colorful sprinkles.

 Frequently Asked Questions